The Methodology

 Strategic Depth

 Strategic Depth is where the hard questions live.
 These modules stress-test whether the opportunity justifies the investment.
-They examine the gap between the future vision and current reality, where value is shifting in the stack, what the moat really is, how the economics work, and which unanswered questions matter most.
+They examine where value is shifting in the stack, what the moat really is, how the economics work, how the initiative goes to market, and which unanswered questions matter most.

 Value: Kill bad ideas before they consume capital.
 Surface the assumptions that will make or break you.
 For investors, this is the diligence that separates signal from noise.